BurntSushi/rebar/TUTORIAL.md

 $ rebar cmp record/all/2023-04-11/*.csv -e '^(re2|rust/regex)$' -t 50
 ```

-But what if we want to flip all of this around and really look at all of the
+But what if we want to flip all of this around and look at all of the regex
-regex engines, but only for a small set of benchmarks?
-In this case, the
+engines, but only for a small set of benchmarks?
+In this case, the `--row`
-`--row` flag can be used to flip the rows and colummns.
-That is, the rows
+flag can be used to flip the rows and colummns.
+That is, the rows become regex
-become regex engines and the columns become benchmarks.
-We use the
+engines and the columns become benchmarks.
+We use the `-f/--filter` flag to
-`-f/--filter` flag to limit our benchmarks (otherwise we'd still have the
+limit our benchmarks (otherwise we'd still have the problem of too many columns
-problem of too many columns because there are so many benchmarks):
+because there are so many benchmarks):

 ```
 $ rebar cmp record/all/2023-04-11/*.csv --row engine -f mariomka -f regex-redux